 Talk it out

-My upbringing, as a Punjabi in Canada, tended to define men as macho and egotistical.
+My upbringing as a Punjabi in Canada tended to define men as macho and egotistical.
 I have learned that a man who knows who he is doesn’t have to show others how macho he is.
-It’s not about how tough you are or refusing to allow other people to control you.
-It’s about being the kind of person you want to be, and when you achieve that goal, you will be surrounded by the type of people who respect and appreciate that.
+It’s not about how tough you are or refusing to allow others to control you.
+It’s about being the kind of person you want to be, and when you achieve that goal, you will be surrounded by people who respect and appreciate that.

 Write it out